-The Counterargument.
 We typically understand “counterargument” to mean an argument explicitly crafted to oppose another argument: its claims, its evidence, or both.
 That is not what we’ll mean by it here.
 Your goal will be neither to explicitly refute the claims and evidence offered in the original artifact nor to persuade its author of your own position.
-The artifact will be the inspiration for your response, but your response will not be constrained by the artifact’s context or frame.
+The artifact will be your inspiration, but your response will not be constrained by the artifact’s context or frame.
 Consider this a moment of invention and intervention.
-In your response, you may opt to not mention the original artifact at all; your audience will not be the author of the original artifact, either, but a broader community who may be moved to take up a different way of thinking and responding that might also be restorative.
+You may opt to not mention the original artifact at all; your audience will not be the author of the original artifact, either, but a broader community who may be moved to take up a different way of thinking and responding that might also be restorative.

 You have already analyzed your artifact’s pathological effects and how it produces them.
 Your aim in this assignment is to find a way to begin to creatively undo them.
-So again: what you’ll be countering in this counterargument is a pathological effect of your original artifact.
+So again: what you’ll be countering is one of the pathological effects of your original artifact.
 If your artifact reinforced the stickiness of negative emotions with certain bodies, for example, you may produce a response that aims to “unstick” them.
 If your artifact erased certain histories or ignored perspectives that would, if they were given voice, undermine the artifact’s injurious claims from the inside, you might give voice to those histories or perspectives.

 - Identify the pathological effect (from your original artifact) that your counterargument will counter.